OuiCloud/rocstr/README.md

 ### Supported Rust Versions

-The RocStr relies on Simple Const Generics introduced in Rust 1.51.

-The current MSRV is 1.51.
+The current MSRV is 1.60.

 ### Safety